How to Choose the Best Knife Sharpener

 Knife sharpening involves removing a small amount of material from the blade.
 The less material removed during this process, the longer the knife will last.
 This is one of the main reasons professionals don’t like electric models.
 They tend to remove more metal in the interest of speed.

 Additionally, electric models only allow for a couple angle settings.
 This means that if the angle of a sharpener doesn’t line up with the angle of your knives, the first sharpening will remove a significant amount of material.
 This process is typically called re-profiling.
 Most of the electric products on the market do this to one degree or another.
 Because they are designed to work on a wide variety of knives there is a trade off of accuracy for flexibility.

 Most knife makers base their blade angles on the strength of the steel used, so this can be bad for the strength and durability of the blade.

-The Adjustable Edge Pro from Smith is an electric model that allows for a great deal of flexibility in choosing your angle.
+The Edge Pro electric (our #2 pick) is an electric model that allows for a great deal of flexibility in choosing your angle.
 But even this unit can’t match the flexibility of these rod and stone sharpening systems.

 One of the most important factors in the sharpening process is creating a consistent edge.
 Consistency equates to durability.
 And durability means you have to sharpen less frequently, thereby extending the life expectancy of your knives.

 Consistency is where sharpening systems separate themselves from the other products on the market.

 One of the most impressive features of these products is the ability to select an infinite number of angles.
 This means if you want to sharpen your 15 degree paring knife, you can match it EXACTLY.
 Or maybe you want to sharpen a hunting knife that has a 30 degree angle.
 No problem.

 If you want to avoid re-profiling your knives and keeping the factory angle, these sharpening systems are probably your best bet.